 Stimulate Milk Production With Herbs

 Many breastfeeding moms have reported success with several herbs and supplements to help stimulate milk production.
 Talk to your midwife or lactation consultant before starting any dietary supplement regimen that could affect your milk supply.
+Alternatively, opt for a Milkology breastfeeding course and equip yourself with the comprehensive knowledge necessary for a successful breastfeeding experience.

 #9 Herbs and breastfeeding